 The ridership has increase both on weekdays but also on weekends

-Observations of the usage of the route has shown that there are families using the route, particularly on weekends, more people on ebikes. occasional freight bikes and usage form various other modes of transportation such as electric scooters, electric skateboards and even gyrobikes.
+Observations of the usage of the route has shown that there are families using the route, particularly on weekends, more people on E-bikes. occasional freight bikes and usage from various other modes of transportation such as electric scooters, electric skateboards and even gyrobikes.

 The section past “Suffolk Reserve is used by pedestrians including people pushing prams and dog walkers.